falkirks/TeamShog/README.md

 Hackathon
 =========

 This is the codebase for our not yet accepted Koding Hackathon team.
+Please keep on top of GitHub issues which require attention, we need to be organized.

 ### Team members (in order of joining)